Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This is the data object responsible for transporting and storing the calculated results from the api calls
+This is the data object responsible for transporting and storing the calculated results from the API calls

 <a name='T-Auth-Model-TaxItemEvent'></a>
 ## TaxItemEvent `type`